The Basin, Victoria: Parks and gardens

 The Basin forms one of Melbourne's "green wedges" and is nestled into the forest covered foothills of Mount Dandenong and the Dandenong Ranges National Park, including Doongalla Forest.
 This was formerly part of the Doongalla Estate, purchased by Sir Matthew Davies in 1891.
 The residential development of the suburb includes bushy parks such as Wicks Reserve and some farmland.

 A significant natural resource is an operating farm that is owned and operated by the Salvation Army and includes a community church.
 The farm was purchased by the Salvation Army from David Dobson and others in 1897.
 In the same year a boys' home was established on the purchased land, in response to a government request for church groups to support boys who commit criminal offences.
 The home was originally named "The Eden".
 At its height, it provided for 110 boys (source: historical marker).
 The Salvation Army's site on Basin Olinda Road, The Basin is used for school camps, conferences and functions.

 Important buildings include the Progress Hall and Elderly Citizens Hall.
 Both are located within "The Basin Triangle", which also includes a Scouts hall, The Basin Fire Brigade (CFA) facility, a children's playground and open space.

 Transport

-Mountain Highway runs through The Basin to Sassafras.
-It is a challenging and popular cycling route for people in Melbourne.
+Mountain Highway (also known as Wantirna-Sassafras road) runs from the intersection with Burwood Highway in western Wantirna, and continues to Sassafras, going through The Basin.
+This road is known as the 1:20 amongst cyclists due to the grade of the road - the town is home to a Café of the same name.
+This route is a challenging, and popular one for riders around Melbourne.

 The Basin-Olinda Road is a mostly unsealed road that leads to the mountain town of Olinda.

 Bus route 755 runs from The Basin to local train stations at Bayswater, Boronia and Ferntree Gully.

+In 1888, a tramway connecting Bayswater and Olinda, past The Basin was unsuccessfully proposed.
+The project was promoted by James John Miller, and was granted support, and permission by the Shire of Berwick.
+The tramway was to operate either as cable, or electric.
+However, this plan never got past the planning stage.